Festival Prep

 Alert Your Social Media Followers!

 Help spread the word!
 Tell your followers that you’ll see them at ABR.
 Use the hashtag #AutumnBrewReview when posting – and remember to tag the Guild so we can share it to our followers as well!
+When members posts about the fest to your customers and followers, it helps promote your participation and your fellow brewery and brewpub members, increasing awareness about the variety and quality of craft beer statewide.

 Sample Social Posts

 • Will we see you at Autumn Brew Review?
-Stop by our tent at ABR on October 14 in Minneapolis for some of our favorite fall selections.
+Stop by our tent at ABR on October 12 in Minneapolis for some of our favorite fall selections.
 Tickets are limited!
 Get yours at www.mncraftbrew.org/ABR! #AutumnBrewReview

-• We’re looking forward to the #AutumnBrewReview fest on October 14!
+• We’re looking forward to the #AutumnBrewReview fest on October 12!
 We’ll be bringing [beer list].
 Stop by to try them out!
 Tickets are limited; get yours at www.mncraftbrew.org/ABR!

 • We have a blast at #AutumnBrewReview every year!
 Will you be joining us?
-Stop by our tent at ABR on October 14 in Minneapolis for some of our favorite fall selections.
+Stop by our tent at ABR on October 12 in Minneapolis for some of our favorite fall selections.
 Tickets here: www.mncraftbrew.org/ABR

 5